my_bool mysql_change_user(MYSQL *mysql, const char *user, const char *password, const char *db)

 any active transactions, closes and drops all temporary

 tables, and unlocks all locked tables.
-Session system
+It resets session

-variables are reset to the values of the corresponding global
+system variables to the values of the corresponding global

-are released.
-These effects occur even if the user did not
+These effects occur even if the user did not change.

 To reset the connection state in a more lightweight manner